kazumasa-kusaba/TwitterCrawler/README.md

 # TwitterCrawler
-Crawler to collect tweets and favorites of any user
+Crawler to collect user timelines and favorites of any users

 # Installation
 Just clone this and start using it.